1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 P Silver DCAM27,600500.1812%

-The 1942 series shows wide variation in mintage and survival rates across different types.
-Regular copper-nickel issues account for the largest numbers: Philadelphia struck 49,789,000 pieces without mintmark, while Denver contributed 13,938,000 marked with D. San Francisco’s 32,900,000 pieces fall in the middle range among regular strikes.
+The 1942 series shows wide variation in mintage and survival rates.
+Regular copper-nickel issues account for the largest numbers: Philadelphia struck 49,789,000 pieces without mintmark, while Denver contributed 13,938,000 marked with D. San Francisco produced no regular copper-nickel nickels at all in 1942.

-These survival rates directly affect current market availability and pricing across the series.
+These survival rates directly control market availability and pricing at every grade level.

 Also Read: Jefferson Nickel Value (1938-Present)